-DLNR NEWS RELEASE: Veteran law enforcement officer named DOCARE chiefPosted on Dec 24, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Veteran law enforcement officer named DOCARE chiefPosted on Dec 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – Thomas “Tommy” Friel, a conservation law enforcement officer for nearly three decades, has been named the new Chief of the DLNR Division of Conservation and Resources Enforcement (DOCARE), effective Monday, December 28, 2015.